God's chosen people (Jostein Gaarder op-ed): Reactions

 Reactions to the article were mixed.
 Some in the Norwegian Jewish community, several Jewish organizations, and many Norwegian intellectuals criticized it as being too harsh or lopsided.
 Many saw it as having been written in a literary style inappropriate for a mass medium discussion of such a controversial topic.
 But many also expressed their support for his op-ed piece, or at least what they saw as the gist of it.

-Some members of the Norwegian Jewish community as well as several historians in Jewish history, and other Norwegian pundits expressed deep concern and outrage over imagery and themes reminiscent of religious anti-Semitism, in which Christianity was promoted as the humanistic, peaceful successor to Judaism.
+Some members of the Norwegian Jewish community as well as several historians in Jewish history, and other Norwegian pundits expressed deep concern and outrage over imagery and themes reminiscent of religious antisemitism, in which Christianity was promoted as the humanistic, peaceful successor to Judaism.
 The official position of the Church of Norway has long been to condemn the use of Christian themes to put Judaism in a bad light.
 Some spoke up against Gaarder for his views on Israel as well as the perceived antisemitic connotations of his article.
 Others expressed understanding of the sentiments behind the article, but felt the form and wording were open to different interpretations.

 The day after Gaarder's op-ed Simon Samuels of the Simon Wiesenthal Center published a rebuttal, "Open Letter to the People of Norway", also published in Aftenposten, where he speculated that Gaarder must be suffering from mental illness:

 Jostein Gaarder, the author of the literary chef d'oeuvre, "Sophie's World," has become seriously ill, either with malice or, perhaps, Alzheimer's, or both.
 Translated into 53 languages and with 26 million copies sold, so many of his readers will mourn Gaarder's current loss of vision, coherence and, above all, his recruitment to the forces of darkness.
 His 5 August article in your newspaper has exposed his shallow Biblical knowledge and the Judeophobic paranoia that haunts his nightmares.
 We call on the Norwegian people to decry his message.
 Obsessed with the Jews as "God's Chosen People," Gaarder regurgitates this concept's classic antisemitic definition as "arrogant and domineering."